YuweiYin/yuweiyin.github.com/_pages/index.md

 ### Watershed (September 2021)

 <!-- However, to my mind, relying on the internship to finish the Ph.D. program is not a long-term solution.
 Let alone the policy that interns have to check out after 1.5 years at most in Microsoft.
 To pursue careers in academia, I was determined to reboot my postgraduate journey and get a doctorate degree elsewhere. -->
 However, to my mind, relying on the internship to finish the Ph.D. program was not desirable.
 Let alone the policy that interns had to check out after 1.5 years at most in Microsoft.
 To pursue careers in academia, I was determined to reboot my postgraduate journey and get a doctorate degree elsewhere.
 In fact, I planned to apply to programs in the US.
-Since Beihang University is the top target of the [Presidential Proclamation 10043](https://en.wikipedia.org/wiki/Proclamation_10043) (PP 10043), I chose to forgo the Master's degree there in order to have a better chance of getting the VISA and admission.
-Therefore, I left Beijing in September 2021, gave myself one year gap, and applied for oversea Ph.D. programs at the end of 2022.
+Since Beihang University is the top target of the [Presidential Proclamation 10043](https://en.wikipedia.org/wiki/Proclamation_10043) (PP 10043), I chose to forgo the Master's and Ph.D. degree there in order to have a better chance of getting the VISA and admission.
+Therefore, I left Beijing in September 2021, gave myself one year gap, and applied to oversea postgraduate programs at the end of 2022.

 ## Gap Year (2022)